keanureano/webjourn/README.md

 ## Intro

-WebJourn is a web application that combines Django and React to create a mobile-responsive blogging platform.
-The project utilizes Django models to store blog posts and React to render them dynamically on the front-end.
-It showcases the use of multiple technologies (Django, React, and Tailwind) to create a fully functional and visually appealing application.
+This is WebJourn.
+WebJourn is a web application that combines Django, React, and Tailwind to create a blogging platform.
+The project utilizes Django models to store blog posts, and using RESTful API conventions, it converts Django posts into JSON content, for the frontend application to render.
+The frontend proceeds to convert the markdown content into an actual HTML format, with custom Tailwind styling, embedded Images and also embedded YouTube links.
+It showcases the use of multiple technologies (Django, React, React plugins, and Tailwind) to create not only a fully functional but also a visually appealing web application.

 ##### The web app has two main parts: